-UNT was designated a designated a Hispanic Serving/Minority Serving Institution by the U.S. Department of Education, joining UNT Dallas.
+UNT is designated a Hispanic Serving/Minority Serving Institution by the U.S. Department of Education, joining UNT Dallas.

-The UNT System and its member institutions completed and opened four new, or renovated, facilities totaling more than $300 million, including UNT's College of Visual Arts & Design, HSC's Interdisciplinary Research Building, UNT Dallas' Student Center and the UNT Dallas Law Center.
+The UNT System and its member institutions open four new or renovated facilities totaling more than $300 million, including UNT's College of Visual Arts & Design building, HSC's Interdisciplinary Research Building, UNT Dallas' Student Center and the UNT Dallas Law Center.

-The historic, inaugural class of the TCU and UNTHSC School of Medicine began classes in July, 2019.
+The inaugural class of the TCU and UNTHSC School of Medicine begins classes in July 2019.

 The Liaison Committee on Medical Education awards preliminary accreditation to the TCU and UNTHSC School of Medicine, opening the doors for student recruitment.

-Lesa Roe, former Deputy Administrator for the National Aeronautics and Space Administration (NASA), takes office as the third-ever Chancellor for the University of North Texas System.
+Lesa Roe, former Deputy Administrator for the National Aeronautics and Space Administration (NASA), takes office as the third Chancellor, and first-ever woman, of the University of North Texas System.

 UNT Dallas College of Law is granted provision accreditation by the American Bar Association in the same year its first class graduates.